robcarver17/pysystemtrade/docs/production_strategy_changes.md

 # Manually generate instrument orders

 I'd recommend running the `update_strategy_orders` script.
 You can run these for both the new and existing strategies.
-If you're replacing an existing strategy, all the optimal positions should be zero, and if you've transferred all the positions it shouldn't generate any traders.
+If you're replacing an existing strategy, all the optimal positions should be zero, and if you've transferred all the positions it shouldn't generate any trades.

 It may be worth running `interactive_order_stack` and looking at both positions and the instrument order stack to check all is as expected.